Professor Rebecca WillisSenior Research Fellow, Professor in Practice

 In my work on energy policy, I focus on the role of individuals within energy systems.
 In 2006, I published Grid 2.0: The next generation, charting how energy innovations, including distributed generation and ICT-enabled applications, implied a radically different role for the energy consumer, and required a different business and regulatory strategy.
 This publication, over ten years ago, was an early statement of what is now a very widely-held view.
 Since then, my research has included a profile of consumer-oriented low-carbon innovations (The Disrupters, published in 2007 by Nesta and Demos); several investigations into community ownership models for energy, including work for the British Academy (2016), Co-operatives UK (2011& 2015), the Esmée Fairbairn Foundation and private energy developer Airvolution (unpublished consultancy); and Demanding Less, a study examining ways to integrate energy demand issues into mainstream energy policy (2011, with Prof Nick Eyre).
 I also act as an advisor to the Lake District National Park, where I helped to establish the UK’s first local carbon budget.

 - ESRC-funded PhD: How Members of Parliament understand and respond to climate change.
 CASE Studentship, with Lancaster University and Green Alliance.
-Submission May 2018
+Awarded October 2018.

 - Research Associate: NERC-funded project Assessing mitigation deterrence effects of greenhouse gas removal techniques (PI Dr Nils Markusson); responsibility for focus groups and engagement methodologies